-Wandering around Manaus I was amazed by the number of European buildings in such close proximity to the rainforest and the markets selling exotic fruits that I had never even heard of before.
+Wandering around Manaus I was amazed to have my preconceptions based on Eva Ibbotson’s book verified: there were numerous European buildings in close proximity to the river and the rainforest; the markets sold exotic fruits that I had never even heard of before.

-Amazonas Opera House: This is the most famous building in town, and also the most distinctive.
+Amazonas Opera House: This is the most famous and architecturally beautiful building in town, inside and out.
 While in town I caught Mozart’s opera The Barber of Seville, which was in Italian with Portuguese subtitles.
-Unfortunately, at the time I didn’t speak Italian, nor Portuguese, so I fell asleep midway.
-I can however testify how comfortable the antique furniture is inside this architecturally beautiful theatre.

-Museo do Indio: There is a small selection of artefacts and exhibitions showcasing the customs and traditions of various Amazonian tribes, including the Yanomami.
-At the time of writing this I was a prospective Anthropology student, a path I steered away from in my first year of university when I realised that learning a language is a more surefire way to understand other cultures.
+Museo do Indio: There is a small selection of artefacts and exhibitions showcasing the customs and traditions of various Amazonian native communities, including the Yanomami.

 Encontro das aguas: A short boat trip from Manaus Port will bring you to the place where the Rio Negro, a dark, almost black coloured river, and the Amazon river, which is sandy coloured meet.
 The two rivers side by side for 6km without mixing because of the different temperatures and velocities of the rivers.

-Indigenous craft market: You’ll have to ask a local about this, but the indigenous market is an interesting place that sells beads, wooden crafts and various herbs, amongst which are the stimulant guarana and a herbal aphrodisiac!
+Indigenous craft market: The indigenous market is an interesting place that sells beads, wooden crafts and various herbs.
+Guarana, a natural stimulant, is commonplace here.